Penelope Pussycat: History

+Etymology

 Penelope remained without an official name for many years.
 In the 1954 short, The Cat's Bah, her mistress referred to her as "Penelope".
 The name was later contradicted in the 1955 short, Two Scent's Worth, where she was identified as "Fifi".
-In the 1959 short, Really Scent, she was called Fabrette.
+In the 1959 short, Really Scent, she was called "Fabrette".
 A model sheet from the early 1990s referred to the character as "Le Cat".
 The 1995 release of Carrotblanca (a parody of Casablanca) canonized her name as "Penelope Pussycat", with many advertisements for the short crediting her as "Penelope Pussycat in her first speaking role".